 3.2.2 The particular component is at least as stringent as the corresponding permit requirement; and

-3.2.3 The other entity agrees to implement the component on the permittee’s behalf through a written agreement, memorandum of understanding, or other signed document that establishes the obligations of each party.
+3.2.3 The other entity agrees to implement the component on the permittee’s behalf through a written agreement, memorandum of understanding, memorandum of agreement, contract, or other signed document that establishes the obligations of each party.

 Written acceptance of this obligation is mandatory and must be maintained as a part of the SWMP.
 Conducting maintenance on a structure does not infer that the entity conducting the maintenance is the owner or operator of that structure.
 Even though the permittee may contract with another entity for component implementation, it is the permittee’s responsibility to submit all Permit Applications, Annual Reports, Certification Statements, or any other information requested by EPD.